Importance of Ethics in Accounting

 Disclosure of financial information or the disposition of a potential merger by an accounting professional without permission violates the trust that is the foundation of a professional relationship – unless there is a legal or professional reason for doing so.

-As technology, law and best practices change, a professional accountant must remain up to date.
-To make sound decisions, an accountant must stay away from developments that may affect the outcome of the decision.
+As technology, law, and best practices change, a professional accountant must remain up to date.
+To make sound decisions, an accountant must stay away from developments that may affect the decision’s outcome.

 Practicing proper care means recognizing your skill level and suggesting that you have expertise in an area where you are not.

-Consultation with other professionals is a standard practice that helps individuals’ network to generate bond and respect.
+Consultation with other professionals is a standard practice that the individuals’ network to generate bond and respect.